kubeshop/nordictestingdays-2022/README.md

 ```

 8. Run test in Cypress runner
-9. Add some more assertions / actions to test
+9. Add some more assertions / actions to test - see https://docs.cypress.io/guides/core-concepts/interacting-with-elements

+*If you have access to a public GitHub repo*

-10. Add a package.json file to your local folder containing the following (required by Testkube):
+10. Add a package.json file to your local folder containing the following (required by Testkube in stop):
 ```json
 {
   "name": "cypress-petstore-test",